componentjs/component/Readme.md

 ## Features

   - no registry publishing or account required, uses github repositories
-  - pretty fast (~2x faster than uncached npm at the time of comparison)
+  - fast (~2x faster than uncached npm at the time of comparison)
   - extensible sub-commands via `component-YOURCOMMAND` git-style
   - component skeleton creation command
   - installs dependencies from the command-line or ./component.json
+  - avoid name squatting through github's naming conventions
+  - write components that include their own styles, images, scripts, or any combo
+  - write commonjs style scripts

 ## Using Github as a registry